 Approach - This is one of the shortest approaches to any 12,000 foot peak in the Beartooth Mountains.
 From the Rock Creek trailhead, begin up the steep switch-backing trail through an old burn area and reach a nice footbridge crossing Rock Creek after 0.6 mile at 9,080 feet.
 Cross the bridge and continue up the trail for eight more switchbacks and locate a side trail heading off to the right (north) at 9,230 feet, a quarter mile from the bridge.
 There may be a cairn here to mark the turnoff.
 Follow this steep but well traveled boot path along the left(west) side of Rock Creek for 0.35 mile to where it crosses back to the east side of the creek on large boulders at 9,600 feet.
 Past this crossing, the slope eases and the path continues through open grass above and on the right side of the creek.
 At 9,850 feet cross the creek back to its left side right below a small tarn and continue up the trail through meadows, passing another small tarn a few minutes later.
 The approach essentially ends here just below Shelf Lake and Metcalf Mountain is the dominant peak above and to the northwest.

-From the tiny tarn south of Shelf Lake, begin hiking up mellow grassy terrain for 200 feet to where the terrain steepens at 10,220 feet.
-Continue up gradually steepening talus in a westward direction which is loose in spots until you hit the very broad south ridge at 11,030 feet.
+From the tiny tarn south of Shelf Lake, continue up the boot path a short ways and begin hiking up boulders and grassy terrain for 200 feet to where the terrain steepens at 10,220 feet.
+Continue up steepening talus in a westward direction.
+The orange colored scree on this slope makes for a horrid ascent but with determination, you'll hit the very broad south ridge at 11,030 feet.
 There is a huge saddle with Metcalf Mountain off to the north and an unnamed Point 11,080 just to the south.
 The final bit of the steep talus slope used to gain the south ridge can often have snow on it that may be difficult to bypass at times.
 In early season be sure to have an ice axe and possibly crampons as you may have some climbing on moderate snow.
-Once on the broad ridge, head to the right and ascend the now very gentle talus up the south ridge to the high point.
-Enjoy the views.
+Once on the broad ridge, head to the right and ascend the now gentle sloping (but enormous) talus blocks up the south ridge to the summit.
+Actually, at times the scrambling on the boulders on the final 400 feet of the route can have a little Class 3 depending on which boulders you climb over!
+The summit boulder can be slightly tricky for shorter people to surmount.
+Enjoy the views from this fine perch.

 RT Distance from TH - 6.5 miles